seungjae2lee/afrostream-media-server/README.md

 Afrostream Media Server (AMS) is an OpenSource software for streaming MP4 audio/video files to various formats (like **DASH**, **HLS** and **Smooth Streaming**).
 Currently, the 0.1-alpha version only supports DASH, The implementation of HLS and Smooth Streaming is underway.
 The goal of this project is to provide an **Unified Streaming (c)** like OpenSource software.
 Feel free to contact and/or join us to participate to this great project.
 AMS is considered as experimental project.

 ### How to build
-AMS is developped in GoLang so you can build the software for any Operation System you want.
+AMS is developped in GoLang so you can build the software for any Operating System you want.

 First, clone the github project to a local directory: